Rural Migrant Health

 There are no U.S. Census Bureau or other available data sets that provide comprehensive, reliable information regarding the size, distribution, economic and demographic characteristics, of the agricultural worker population in the U.S.

-According to the National Center for Farmworker Health's Facts about Farmworkers, approximately 42% are migrant workers and 58% are seasonal farmworkers.
+According to the National Center for Farmworker Health's Facts about Agricultural Workers, approximately 16% are migrant workers and 84% are seasonal farmworkers.
 Both of these population groups are predominantly Hispanic/Latino, and a large majority of Hispanic/Latino farmworkers were born in Mexico.
 MSAW populations also include whites, African-Americans, Haitians, and Asians.
-The most recent National Agricultural Workers Survey (2013-2014) indicated 72% of agricultural farmworkers are male, and the average age of a farmworker is 36 years old, according to the Facts about Farmworkers document listed above.
+The most recent National Agricultural Workers Survey (2013-2014) indicated 72% of agricultural farmworkers are male, and the average age of a farmworker is 38 years old, according to the Facts about Agricultural Workers document listed above.
 Just under half (47%) of all farmworkers in the U.S. are unauthorized, according to the National Agricultural Workers Survey listed above.

 What are some of the common health concerns specific to migrant farmworkers and their families?